 Our research lies at the intersection between nanomagnetism and topology.
 Our main scientific interests pertain to nanomagnetism and topology, magnetic skyrmions, spin-orbit coupling effects, skyrmion-based devices and X-ray imaging.
 Specifically, we focus on the rich physics of skyrmions and their technological applications (“Skyrmionics”) , on Spin-Orbit Coupling effects (“Spin-orbitronics”) and in general in the field of Spintronics.
 Specifically, we focus on enabling next-generation unconventional computing by investigating nanocomputing and neuromorphic computing.

 Some of our contributions include the observation of skyrmion bubble states and topologically trivial states and predictions on the dynamics of skyrmionic configurations, the demonstration of the gigahertz eigenmode dynamics of skyrmion bubbles and their unexpectedly large inertia and the observation of nanoscale skyrmions at room temperature.

 - Yu Li

-I am a full-time PhD student in NEST Group, School of Computer Science.
-My supervisor is Dr. Christoforos Moutafis, and co-supervisor is Prof. Jim Miles.
+I am a full-time PhD student in NEST Group, Department of Computer Science, and my project is supervised by Dr. Christoforos Moutafis, and Prof. Jim Miles.

 - Yuzhe Zang